Insecurity-Expert/Group12-Web-Development/README.md

-# Convene — A Event Management System Web App
+# Convene — An Event Management System Web App

 A web-based Event Management System built with Laravel.
 A single organizing body (the admin) creates and manages events; the public can browse events, register for a ticket, and get checked in at the door.
 Admins view attendance reports.